-Remote work is hotly debated.
-Is it good for business?
-Does it hurt business?
-Are employees more motivated or less motivated?
-Another common question that comes up when discussing a remote workforce is, "How do managers best lead remote teams?
+A common question that comes up when discussing a remote workforce is, "How do managers best lead remote teams?
 To answer this question, I decided to take a deep dive into the existing I/O literature.
 There have been a number of studies conducted to determine whether it takes a different set of traits, skills, and abilities to manage a remote workforce than it does to manage employees in a brick and mortar setting.
 In other words, researchers are trying to determine if good leaders are good at leading employees no matter where they’re located or if it takes something special to successfully manage off-site employees.
 During my review of the literature, a handful of consistent themes seemed to emerge.

 Overall, it appears that communication is key when managing a remote workforce.
 It was mentioned in nearly every article I read.
-Managers of remote employees need to be in frequent contact with their employees and need to leverage all media sources to do so (e.g., email, video conferencing, audio conferencing, face-to-face when possible).
+Managers of remote workers need to be in frequent contact with their employees and need to leverage all media sources to do so (e.g., email, video conferencing, audio conferencing, face-to-face when possible).
 They should also be comfortable reaching out to remote employees for unplanned communication.
 In other words, these managers must have top-notch communication skills and perhaps even higher levels of extraversion may be beneficial.

-3. Measuring Performance by Outputs Rather Than Inputs.
+3. Measuring Performance by Outputs Rather Than Inputs

 Managers must be open to the concept of remote work and be okay with giving up some of the control that they often have in brick and mortar environments.
-As remote employees are not observed on a daily basis to the extent of on-sight employees, a manager who wants to control how work gets done will likely not be a good fit for the role.
+As remote workers are not observed on a daily basis to the extent of on-sight employees, a manager who wants to control how work gets done will likely not be a good fit for the role.
 This leads into the next trend: measuring or assessing performance based on output or goal achievement rather than process measures.
 Again, how work gets done will primarily fall under the control of the remote employee, so managers must be able to assess performance using other outcome-based criteria (e.g., number of calls made in a day, sales quota attainment, etc.) and will not be able to micromanage how things are achieved.

-4. Formalization of Job Structure and Requirements.
+4. Formalization of Job Structure and Requirements

 Related, the more that the job and performance measures can be standardized or formalized, the easier it is to manage both remote and on-sight employees.
 Everyone will be assessed against the same standards, so poor performance will be more obvious.
 If organizations utilize systems that allow managers to track their remote employees' work, then they are likely already ahead of the game.